MrKWatkins/ZXSpectrumNextTests/release/!NextReg.txt

  Finally 0..3 more re-writes are done to set index.
  Fails in 1st round are yellow, 2nd round fails are red.

-$1C: reset of all internal clip-window-indices (pointing back to X1) is requested
+$1C: reset of Tilemap internal clip-window-indices (pointing back to X1) is requested

 $22, $23: line interrupt is set to $102, but not enabled (original ULA interrupt is kept)